opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

 .. admonition:: Note
    :class: note

-   This feature is currently in beta, and is not available by default.
+   This feature is currently in beta and is not available by default.
 Please contact us if you would like to try this feature on your own portal.

 If you wish to gather feedback on the content of a specific dataset, you can activate "User feedback" from its back-office configuration page.